 Partnering Organizations

-iCAMP is a collaborative initiative, bringing together some of the leading institutions in food innovation and sustainability.
+iCAMP is a collaborative initiative, bringing together 7 leading institutions in food innovation and bioprocessing.
 Our partners include:

 - University of California, Davis (UCD)